ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 3. Calculating storage proofs

 {% hint style="info" %}
-For more information on what hardware to use for your miner, please see the [Mining Hardware Guide](hardware.md).
+For more information on what hardware to use for your miner, please see the [Hardware Guide](setup/hardware.md).
 {% endhint %}